mzsellem-GA/concentration-memory-game/README.md

 ## Pseudocode (example structure from connect four)
-1 Define required constants
+1. Define required constants
     - two arrays:
         - flagArray1 with the following property:
-            - flag (key) and image of the flag (value)
+            - front (key) and image of the flag (value)
+            - back (key) another image (value --which will be the same for every card)
+        - flagArray2 as a copy of flagArray1 to match against
+            - with only front, back, and isMatch properties
-        - flagArray2 as a copy of flagArray1 to match against 2 Define required variables used to track the state of the game
+2. Define required variables used to track the state of the game
     - let timer
     - let isSolved
     - the following properties on BOTH arrays: